vladi-rh/rhoai-genaiops-lab-instructions/docs/1-the-ai-orientation/3-llm-memory-processing.md

 - Smoother experience in chat apps
 - Makes streaming outputs possible (like showing text word-by-word)

+These benefits comes at the cost of more GPU memory required though, as we now need to save all these computations somewhere.

 <!-- ⚡ KV cache – concept focus -->
 <div style="background:linear-gradient(135deg,#e8f2ff 0%,#f5e6ff 100%);